 Question: Am I required to complete a PDP?
 Answer: Yes.
-Every permanent support professional must create a PDP at the beginning of their professional growth cycle.
+Every permanent support professional must complete a PDP at the beginning of their professional growth cycle.
 Question: Why?
 Answer: Professional development is an important part of helping each employee do their job better and consequently contributes to the success of every student.

-Question: How long is the professional growth cycle?

-Answer: The professional growth cycle is a three-year cycle.
+Question: Answer: How long is the professional growth cycle?
+The professional growth cycle is a three-year cycle.
 One year is your evaluation year followed by two years that are dedicated to your professional development using your PDP.
 Question: I am new to MCPS.
 When, in my MCPS career, do I begin using a PDP?
 Answer: You begin using a PDP at the end of your second year with MCPS.
 Question: Who "owns" the PDP?
 Answer: The employee "owns" the PDP.

-Question: How will a PDP help me?

-Answer: A PDP will help you-

-• stay current and competent,

-• plan your MCPS career, and

-• build your capacity by participating in professional development opportunities.
+Question: Answer: How will a PDP help me?
+A PDP will help you- stay current and competent, plan your MCPS career, and build your capacity by participating in professional development opportunities.
 Question: How will I be compensated for training?

-Answer: Refer to SEIU Local 500 Negotiated Agreement, Article 28, for information on compensation for training.
+Answer: Refer to SEIU Local 500 contract, Article 26, for information on compensation for training.
 Question: How is the PDP linked to my evaluation?
 Answer: The evaluation and the PDP are tools used in the professional growth cycle.
 The evaluation measures your performance in meeting competency.
 The PDP guides your professional development activities during your professional development years.
 Question: What happens if I don't prepare a PDP?
 Answer: Not preparing a PDP may adversely impact your evaluation.

-Question: What if I do not complete everything in my PDP?

-Answer: The PDP is a flexible document.
+Question: Answer: What if I do not complete everything in my PDP?
+The PDP is a flexible document.
 It should be reviewed annually with your supervisor and then revised, if necessary, to ensure successful completion.

-Question: What should an evaluator do for a newly transferred employee with a PDP?

-Answer: In your 30-minute professional dialogue with the evaluator, you should review it and revise where applicable.
+Question: Answer: What should an evaluator do for a newly transferred employee with a PDP?
+In your 30-minute professional dialogue with the evaluator, you should review it and revise where applicable.

-SUPPORTING SERVICES PROFESSIONAL GROWTH SYSTEM (SSPGS) PEER ASSISTANCE AND REVIEW (PAR) AGREEMENT are committed to PAI byee commits to working formance issues and to port to the employee do onths of peer assistant Compact of the Organ R, a PAR agreement musting with their administrators work toward meeting couring this process.
-The PG ce.
-All interactions between izational Culture of Responsive School System (August be signed by all of the r/supervisor and the Proposition and the admir C coordinates resources the administrator/supect (September 2005) and ance.
-Once an employee and parties involved.
-By signing fessional Growth Consulting histrator/supervisor commits and monitors the employee's pervisor, the employee, and the Expected Elements of he PAR agreement is sign ocuments will be given to all kample/Evidence Strategies for Improvement Resources Success Measured By ess dates may be subjec ct to change if necessa ary.
-Final Summative] PAR End Date Report Date mance deficiencies ou their best efforts to co possible, be provided t tlined in the Agreement, ontribute to a successful of an employee during the strategies listed in the PAI and the supervisor and outcome.
-Strategies for spir regular schedule.
-Emp R agreement.
-Inature, Employee Ignature, Evaluator Office of Human Resources support included in the PAR peting dates: ies that these progre ies that these progre ates: PAR End Date gnatures this PAR agreement re mance deficiencies ou their best efforts to co cossible, be provided to hal leave, to fulfill the se time (PRINT) Timprovement Seeting dates: ies that these progress dates may be subject ates: PAR End Date Final Summative Report Date Improvement Signatures This PAR agreement represents a commitment is mance deficiencies outlined in the Agreement, their best efforts to contribute to a successful coossible, be provided to an employee during the mal leave, to fulfill the strategies listed in the PAI ame (PRINT) Signature Signatu Timprovement Improvement Impr

-Signature, PGC
+PAR PANEL REVIEW SHEET